dusty-nv/jetson-inference/docs/detectnet-example-2.md

 #### Source Listing

 That's it!
-For completness, here is the full source of the Python script that we just created.
-You can also find it in the repo at [`python/examples/my-detection.py`](../python/examples/my-detection.py)
+For completness, here is the full source of the Python script that we just created:

 ``` python
 import jetson.inference